ika-rwth-aachen/mqtt_client/README.md

           latched:             # [false] whether to latch ROS message
 ```

+## JSON Messages

+As seen in the [Quick Start](#quick-start), the *mqtt_client* can not only exchange arbitrary ROS messages with other *mqtt_clients*, but it can also exchange arbitrary messages with other non-*mqtt_client* MQTT clients using JSON.
+This allows ROS-based devices to exchange ROS messages with devices not based on ROS, and non-*mqtt_client* MQTT clients can send a JSON string with a format that matches the needed ROS message to be casted into.
+The `json` parameter can be set for both ROS-to-MQTT (`bridge/ros2mqtt`) and for MQTT-to-ROS (`bridge/mqtt2ros`) transmissions.

+If a ROS-to-MQTT transmission is configured as `json`, the message is published as a serialized JSON string.

+If an MQTT-to-ROS transmission is configured as `json`, the MQTT message is interpreted as a JSON string and transformed into a ROS message to be published.

+The `json` property of both Ros-to-MQTT and MQTT-to-ROS should be equal.
+Currently this is only supported for ROS, support of ROS2 will come soon.

 ## Primitive Messages

-As seen in the [Quick Start](#quick-start), the *mqtt_client* can not only exchange arbitrary ROS messages with other *mqtt_clients*, but it can also exchange primitive message data with other non-*mqtt_client* MQTT clients.
+Additionally, the *mqtt_client* can also exchange primitive message data with other non-*mqtt_client* MQTT clients.
 This allows ROS-based devices to exchange primitive messages with devices not based on ROS.
 The `primitive` parameter can be set for both ROS-to-MQTT (`bridge/ros2mqtt`) and for MQTT-to-ROS (`bridge/mqtt2ros`) transmissions.

 If a ROS-to-MQTT transmission is configured as `primitive` and the ROS message type is one of the supported primitive ROS message types, the raw data is published as a string.
 The supported primitive ROS message types are [`std_msgs/String`](http://docs.ros.org/en/api/std_msgs/html/msg/String.html), [`std_msgs/Bool`](http://docs.ros.org/en/api/std_msgs/html/msg/Bool.html), [`std_msgs/Char`](http://docs.ros.org/en/api/std_msgs/html/msg/Char.html), [`std_msgs/UInt8`](http://docs.ros.org/en/api/std_msgs/html/msg/UInt8.html), [`std_msgs/UInt16`](http://docs.ros.org/en/api/std_msgs/html/msg/UInt16.html), [`std_msgs/UInt32`](http://docs.ros.org/en/api/std_msgs/html/msg/UInt32.html), [`std_msgs/UInt64`](http://docs.ros.org/en/api/std_msgs/html/msg/UInt16.html), [`std_msgs/Int8`](http://docs.ros.org/en/api/std_msgs/html/msg/Int8.html), [`std_msgs/Int16`](http://docs.ros.org/en/api/std_msgs/html/msg/Int16.html), [`std_msgs/Int32`](http://docs.ros.org/en/api/std_msgs/html/msg/Int32.html), [`std_msgs/Int64`](http://docs.ros.org/en/api/std_msgs/html/msg/Int64.html), [`std_msgs/Float32`](http://docs.ros.org/en/api/std_msgs/html/msg/Float32.html), [`std_msgs/Float32`](http://docs.ros.org/en/api/std_msgs/html/msg/Float64.html).

 If an MQTT-to-ROS transmission is configured as `primitive`, the MQTT message is interpreted and published as a primitive data type, if possible.
 The message is probed in the following order: `bool` ([`std_msgs/Bool`](http://docs.ros.org/en/api/std_msgs/html/msg/Bool.html)), `int` ([`std_msgs/Int32`](http://docs.ros.org/en/api/std_msgs/html/msg/Int32.html)), `float` ([`std_msgs/Float32`](http://docs.ros.org/en/api/std_msgs/html/msg/Float32.html)), `string` ([`std_msgs/String`](http://docs.ros.org/en/api/std_msgs/html/msg/String.html)).

 ## Latency Computation